 The Community Links and Community Links + initiatives are excellent schemes to promote best practice cycling infrastructure that will encourage modal shift to cycles, but there is no additional funding to realise the many exemplary projects brought forward by local authorities.

 While it is important to note that the Scottish Government has committed to record levels of active travel investment, this looks likely to remain at an annual £39m static investment until 2021.
 CAPS3 makes it clear there is no additional money to meet the Scottish Government’s vision of 10% of everyday journeys by cycle.

-To put it another way, the 2017/18 draft transport budget puts active travel at 1.6% of the overall total spend and it is unlikely to increase without external pressure (like people who vote).
+To put it another way, the 2017/18 draft transport budget puts active travel at 1.6% of the overall total spend and it is unlikely to increase without external pressure (such as people who vote).